krravi177/audit-api-LOS-272/README.md

-# audit-api-LOS-272
+# audit-processor
-This is Audit-API which responsible for send the JSON Data in DynamoDb
+Application to listen audit queue and send message to audit-api to log in dynamo db table.